felipeflfranca/React-Native-iOS-Android-e-Web/README.md

-## A simple test application - React native - IOS, Android and WEB
+## A simple test application - React native - iOS, Android and WEB

 ### Setting up the development environment